felipetovarhenao/gamut/README.md

 ### **Description**

-CAMus is a _Corpus-based Audio Musaicing Engine_ implemented in Python.
+CAMus is a _Corpus-based Audio Musaicing_ engine implemented in Python.

 ---